onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 The most important developments this century are AI & CI

+collective intelligence - If Anyone Builds It, Everyone Thrives

 System fails at communicating why and how to care for others